lake-wg/edhoc/draft-ietf-lake-edhoc.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~

+which when encoded as a CBOR map becomes:

 ~~~~~~~~~~~~~~~~~~~~~~~
 ID_CRED_I (14 bytes)
 a1 18 22 82 2e 48 70 5d 58 45 f3 6f c6 a6